omhafez/shabaka/README.md

 ## **INSTALLATION**

-Installation requires an internet connection.
-The code has been tested on Mac OS Mojave 10.14.5, Ubuntu 19.10, and Windows 10 Creators Update (OS build 15063) on 64-bit systems.
+Tested on MacOS Sonoma 14.4.1 on M3 Apple Silicon.
+Previously tested on Ubuntu 19.10 and Windows 10 Creators Update (OS build 15063) on 64-bit systems, but no guarantee that they still work..
 It is recommended that you upgrade your system appropriately.
 Instructions for updating your Windows system is included below.